doximity/CallWithDoxDialer/README.md

 ## Usage

 ### Core Functionality
-To initiate a call using Doximity, simply call the `dialPhoneNumber` method on the shared `DoxDialerCaller` instance.
+To initiate a call using Doximity, simply call the `dialPhoneNumber` method on the shared `DoximityDialer` instance.
 If the Doximity app is not installed, this call will direct the user to Doximity on the App Store.

 Most reasonable phone number formats are accepted by the `dialPhoneNumber` method, e.g.: